Welcome to the 9th Metamorphosis Monday!

 Gone are the grammar-school-green walls and green molding.
 Walls are painted a soft, buttery yellow called Sugar Cookie.
 It’s an old Duron color and is my favorite yellow in the world.
 You can still walk into any Duron store or Home Depot and ask for it…they all still have the formula.

 To make the bed extra cozy for winter, I’ve added a down mattress topper, on top of the regular mattress.
 Max (kitty) loves it!
 I jokingly call this my “Princess and the Pea” bed because of its height. 🙂 Do you remember that fairy tale?
 Don’t you just love this whimsical painting below by Edmund Dulac ?
 It’s called The Real Princess and is based on the fairytale.

 Without the comforter…you can see the “lumpiness” of the down topper…

-This bedding called Summerton by Rose Tree, was purchased at Linens and Things many years ago.
+This bedding is Summerton by Rose Tree and was purchased at Linens and Things many years ago.
 The dust ruffle that came with the bedding was much too short, so I had one made to accommodate the 23 inch drop.
 If you Google, Summerton Bedding or Summerton Rose Tree, you can still find this bedding available online.